This months news:

 - Our first year Ba students will be preparing for their first placement in February 2020.

-- The PG Dip in Social Work students from cohort #1 have completed and are starting their ASYE program in September.
+- The PG Dip in Social Work students from cohort #1 have completed and start their ASYE program in now.

-- Cohort #2 of the PG Dip are at the end of their first placements and return to their posts and prepare for their next placements due to start in November.
+- Cohort #2 of the PG Dip have completed their first placements and are preparing for their next placements due to start in November.

 - We have 5 new students on the bursary program starting their programs.
 2 Ba students will start the course in November and 3 PG Dip candidates will start in January

-Cohort 21 and 22 are approaching their 11 month reviews, cohort 23 includes our own OU graduates and have had their 6 month reviews.
+ohort 21 are submitting their ASYE portfolio’s this month, September), Cohort 22 are fast approaching their final reviews and cohort 23 includes our own OU graduates and are approaching their 9 month reviews.

-Cohort 24 have started in May and includes our recently completed Step-up students.
+Cohort 24 started in May and includes our recently completed Step-up students.

-Cohort 25 will start in September and cohort 26 in early December.
+Cohort 25 is starting next week at the time of writing this (September) and cohort 26 in early December.
 For the induction program please look at the ASYE faculty pages on the website.
 (Dates, program guide and venues)

 Professional Development Faculty